 - Coconut Milk - unsweetened coconut milk.
 You can use full fat for a creamy curry or reduced fat for a lighter option

 - Extra Firm Tofu - baked or air fried adds satisfying texture and proteins

 - Peanut Butter - adds nutty flavors and makes the curry creamy

-- Thai Basil (or basil or cilantro) - Thai basil adds authentic taste and is available in asian grocery stores.
+- Thai Basil (or basil or cilantro) - Thai basil adds an authentic taste and is available in Asian grocery stores.
 You can also use regular basil or cilantro instead for garnish.

 How to Make Thai Panang Curry

 - Sauté the garlic in oil in a large wok or skillet until it is fragrant, which is about 30 seconds (photo 1).

 - Add onions and peppers and cook for 2-3 minutes, or until they are slightly tender (photo 2).